matharpre/bashfiles/README.md

 # bashfiles
 matharpre's bash files.
-Free to use
+Free to use.
+This repository has several short bash files, which serve different purposes.